-- support fee, the Police Department's alarm-permitting fee, and the Community Development Department's building permit and general plan fees.
-See the City Fee Database. - (B) Transient Occupancy Tax (TOT) Revenues.
-In conjunction with the City Treasurer's Office, the City's Department of Finance shall prepare, for each long-term financing that will be supported by TOT revenues, an internal feasibility analysis (formal or informal) that identifies the effect of both the financing and the operating costs of the financed capital projects on the City's current and future budgets and the City's overall credit ratings.
-This analysis must also address the reliability of TOT revenues that support debt service of outstanding TOT debt, as well as the proposed debt financing.
-Projected TOT revenues (Sacramento City Code chapter 3.28) must equal or exceed 175% of the maximum annual debt service for senior bonds and other senior parity obligations and 115% of the maximum annual debt service for all senior bonds, senior parity obligations, subordinate bonds, and subordinate parity obligations. - (C) Community Facilities Districts (CFD).
+Council shall not undertake or authorize the issuance or incurrence of debt- particularly new-money debt-without an assessment and recommendation of the City Manager's Office and the City Treasurer's Office. - (B)(A) Community Facilities Districts (CFD).
 The debt service coverage ratio of a CFD must equal or exceed 110% of the net special tax revenues (gross special tax revenues less priority administrative expenses) generated in each year the debt is outstanding, inclusive of parity obligations.
 The value-to-lien ratio shall be, at a minimum, three-to-one (3:1) taking into account all special tax and special assessment liens applicable to the subject property.
 Value may be established by reference to the assessed value of the subject property as determined by the Sacramento County Assessor's Office or by an appraisal thereof.
 Appraisals, when used to establish property values, shall be performed by a state certified real estate appraiser, as defined in subdivision (c) of Section 11340 of the California Business and Professions Code, in accordance with the State of California appraisal standards and the Uniform Standards of Professional Appraisal Practice ("USPAP").
 Such appraiser shall possess a Member of the Appraisal Institute ("MAI") certification and be selected by the City.
-The definitions, standards and assumptions to be used in such an appraisal shall be the definitions, standards and assumptions set forth in the California Debt and Investment Advisory Commission's ("CDIAC") "Appraisal Standards for Land-Secured Financings," May, 1994, revised July, 2004.

-A market absorption study may be required for projects that entail the following expected land use types:

-- Conventional office non-owner user, multi-tenant occupancy over 350,000 sq. ft. in one or more buildings; - Medical office non-owner user, multi-tenant occupancy over 250,000 sq. ft. in one or more buildings;
+The definitions, standards and assumptions to be used in such an appraisal shall be the definitions, standards and assumptions set forth in the California Debt and Investment Advisory Commission's ("CDIAC") "Appraisal Standards for Land-Secured Financings," May, 1994, revised July, 2004. - (B) Market Absorption Study.
+A market absorption study may be required for projects that entail the following expected land use types: - (1) Conventional office non-owner user, multi-tenant occupancy over 350,000 sq. ft. in one or more buildings; - Medical office non-owner user, multi-tenant occupancy over 250,000 sq. ft. in one or more buildings; - (3) Retail anchored or non-anchored retail centers, multi-tenant occupancy over 100,000 sq. ft. in one or more buildings.
+Regional malls or retail power center are included in this category; - (4) Mixed-use developments anchored or non-anchored developments, multi-tenant occupancy over 250,000 sq. ft. in one or more buildings; and

-- Retail anchored or non-anchored retail centers, multi-tenant occupancy over 100,000 sq. ft. in one or more buildings.
-Regional malls or retail power center are included in this category; - Mixed-use developments anchored or non-anchored developments, multi-tenant occupancy over 250,000 sq. ft. in one or more buildings; and - Corporate campus developments typically conventional office, research and development, governmental or industrial.
+- (5) Corporate campus developments typically conventional office, research and development, governmental or industrial.
+This land use type is predominantly large owner user profile, 250,000 sq. ft. or more in buildings. - Conventional office non-owner user, multi-tenant occupancy over 350,000 sq. ft. in one or more buildings; - Medical office non-owner user, multi-tenant occupancy over 250,000 sq. ft. in one or more buildings; - Retail anchored or non-anchored retail centers, multi-tenant occupancy over 100,000 sq. ft. in one or more buildings.
+Regional malls or retail power center are included in this category; - Mixed-use developments anchored or non-anchored developments, multitenant occupancy over 250,000 sq. ft. in one or more buildings; and - Corporate campus developments typically conventional office, research and development, governmental or industrial.
 This land use type is predominantly large owner user profile, 250,000 sq. ft. or more in buildings.